truenas/middleware/docs/userguide/index.rst

    value will persist across reboots and upgrades.
 However, when you add a *Loader*, the changes you make will not take effect until the system is rebooted as loaders are only read when the kernel is loaded at boot time.
 As long as the loader exists, your changes will persist at each boot and across upgrades.

-Any sysctls or loaders that you add will be listed alphabetically in System → Tunables → View Tunables.
-To change the value of an existing tunable, click its Edit button.
-To remove a tunable, click its Delete button.
+Any sysctls or loaders that you add will be listed alphabetically in :menuselection:`System --> Tunables --> View Tunables`.
+To change the value of an existing tunable, click its "Edit" button.
+To remove a tunable, click its "Delete" button.

 Some sysctls are read-only will require a reboot to enable the setting change.
 You can verify if a sysctl is read-only by first attempting to change it from
 Shell.
 For example, to change the value of *net.inet.tcp.delay_ack* to *1* , use the command **sysctl net.inet.tcp.delay_ack=1**.
 If the sysctl value is read-only, an error message will indicate that the setting is read-only.
 If you do not get an error, the setting is now applied.
-However, for the setting to be persistent across reboots, the sysctl must be added in System → Sysctls.
+However, for the setting to be persistent across reboots, the sysctl must be added in :menuselection:`System --> Tunables`.

 At this time, the GUI does not display the sysctl MIBs that are pre-set in the installation image.
 9.3 ships with the following MIBs set::